The best 3D modelling apps for iPad

 The actual modelling experience is top notch too.
 The sculpting tools are some of the best out there and it can handle huge polygon counts, so you'll never be starved of detail.
 I would say ZBrush on iPad is even better than the desktop version and I hope some of the GUI changes make it back to the desktop, it's that good.

-Best affordable 3D modelling app for iPad
+Best 3D modelling app on iPad for budget sculpting

 02. Nomad Sculpt